csoneira/RPC-SHIP-PROTOTYPE/README.md

     bash /home/csoneira/WORK/LIP_stuff/JOAO_SETUP/LOG_FILES/SCRIPTS/log_bring_and_clear.sh

 The data branch:
-1. The data is brought in
+1. The data is brought in hld format with:

+    asdasddas